Loading web-font TeX/Math/Italic

 • ./mfc.sh run case.py -t pre_process simulation

-• As the simulation runs, it will create Lustre files for each saved timestep in ./restart_data.
+• As the simulation runs, Lustre files will be created for each saved timestep in ./restart_data.

 • Create a new duplicate input file (e.g., restart_case.py), which should have: